Chicago Maritime Accident Attorney

-If you have suffered a maritime injury on the job, speak with our experienced Chicago maritime injury attorney.
+If you have suffered a maritime injury on the job, speak with our experienced Chicago boating accident attorney.
 We may be able to help you recover compensation for your injuries under the Jones Act.
 Horwitz, Horwitz & Associates is a top-rated injury law firm in Chicago.
 Our trial lawyers have decades of experience and a history of successfully recovering compensation for injured clients.
 Attorneys with our firm have won record-setting jury verdicts, have been awarded membership in the Multi-Million Dollar Advocates Forum, and have been named among the National Trial Lawyers Top 100 Trial Lawyers and LeadingLawyers Top 10 Workers Compensation Lawyers in Illinois.

 Rights of Injured Seamen Under the Jones Act

 The Jones Act, 46.U.S.C. §30104, grants a seaman injured in the course of employment the right to bring a civil action against the employer, with the right of trial by jury.
 If a seaman dies from work-related injuries, the personal representative of the seaman has the right to sue the employer.
 Federal laws regulating recovery for personal injury or death of a railway employee apply to this type of action.